 Wampler Mini Ego

-The Wampler Mini Ego is a small, voltage-controlled effects box which has volume, blend and sustain dials.
+The Wampler Mini Ego is a small, voltage-controlled effects box that has volume, blend, and sustain dials.
 These allow you to maintain some of your original signals, while still reaping the benefits of compression in terms of dynamic control and increased sustain.

 It also has a tone switch and an attack switch.
 These allow you to quickly boost your high or low-end frequencies and to alter how quickly the compression kicks in.